 - Severe neonatal varicella infection if mum is infected around delivery

-Mothers that have previously had chickenpox are immune and safe.
-If in doubt, IgG levels for VZV can be tested.
-A positive IgG for VZV indicates immunity.
-Women that are not immune to varicella may be offered the varicella vaccine before or after pregnancy.
+Mothers who have previously had chickenpox are immune and safe.
+When in doubt, IgG levels for VZV can be tested.
+A positive IgG indicates immunity.
+Women who are not immune are offered the vaccine before or after pregnancy.

-- If they are not sure about their immunity, test the VZV IgG levels.
-If positive, they are safe.
+- Not sure about immunity: test the VZV IgG levels – if positive, they are safe

-- If they are not immune, they can be treated with IV varicella immunoglobulins as prophylaxis against developing chickenpox.
-This should be given within 10 days of exposure.
+- Not immune: given IV varicella immunoglobulins as prophylaxis within 10 days of exposure.

 Congenital varicella syndrome occurs in around 1% of cases of chickenpox in pregnancy.
-It occurs when there is infection in the first 28 weeks of gestation.
+It occurs with infection in the first 28 weeks of gestation.
 The typical features include:

 - Fetal growth restriction